thasmo/external-svg-polyfill/README.md

 i.e. caching issues, unneeded HTML file size growth, development inconveniences, etc.
 Externally referenced *SVG sprites* mitigate those problems but are not supported in the mentioned browsers.

-**`external-svg-polyfill` embeds the referenced SVG files automatically.**
+**`external-svg-polyfill` embeds referenced SVG files automatically.**

 **Features**
-* User-agent sniffing (which can be disabled) is used to determine feature support.
+* User-agent sniffing is used to determine feature support.
 * External SVG files are fetched via `xhr` and embedded while `use` elements are updated.
 * To prevent naming collision issues, `id` attributes are updated to use a unique name.
 * Dynamically added SVG `use` elements are processed upon changes in the `DOM`.